M.St. and M.Phil. degrees

 For the M.St. and the M.Phil. students may specialize in various branches of linguistics (option B), or in the Comparative Philology of the Indo-European languages (option C), or in the History and Structure of One Language, or of Two or More Historically Related Languages (option D).
 In addition to the examinations chosen from those listed under B, C, or D, all students are expected to take the same written examination in Linguistic Theory (A).
 The regulations governing the M.St. and M.Phil. degrees, with a complete list of the various subjects which can be offered for examination, are detailed in the Graduate Handbook, available on the graduate web pages (www.ling-phil.ox.ac.uk/grad_intro).

 Most students admitted to read for the M.St. or M.Phil. have some background in linguistics or philology, but few will have taken a full undergraduate course in these subjects.
 The backgrounds of entering students vary considerably, and the first-year curriculum is designed to bring every student to a general understanding of linguistic research, whilst not hindering progress in fields of special interest.
 Both courses, therefore, are also suitable for applicants with an undergraduate degree in general linguistics or philology, but students who intend to progress to doctoral research are normally encouraged to apply for the M.Phil.

 In their first term students preparing for the General Linguistics (B) or Selected Languages (D) options will follow a basic course consisting of lectures on syntax, semantics, phonology, phonetics (including laboratory work), and a practical class on research methods.
-Students in Comparative Philology will follow as a minimum the first four weeks of this course (and preferably all of it), while also taking courses specifically intended for them.
+Students in Comparative Philology (C) will also follow the basic course, while possibly taking courses specifically intended from them.
 In succeeding terms more specialised lectures are offered.
 In each term there are regular graduate seminars in General Linguistics, in Comparative Philology, in Phonetics/Phonology, and in Romance Linguistics, a number of other seminars or mixed graduate/undergraduate classes, and a Thesis Workshop in general linguistics for advanced M.Phil. students and those reading for research degrees.